 The audited consolidated financial statements of the Government of Canada with supporting notes and schedules are included in the Public Accounts of Canada which are tabled in Parliament and subsequently released to the general public.
 As part of the audit process, the Auditor General and the signatories to the consolidated financial statements of the Government of Canada - the Secretary of the Treasury Board of Canada, the Deputy Minister of Finance, the Deputy Receiver General for Canada and the Comptroller General of Canada obtain representations from the management of reporting organizations, i.e. various Crown corporations and other reporting entities, which form part of the Government's reporting entity and which have provided financial and other information to the Receiver General for publication in the Public Accounts of Canada.
-The representations confirm management's responsibilities with respect to proper recording of financial transactions in the accounts of Canada and where applicable, in the accounts of the reporting entity.
+The representations in the accounts of Canada and where applicable, in the accounts of the reporting entity.
 Other representations cover the proper reporting of information to be included in the Public Accounts of Canada.